kdall3/garage-manager/README.md

 ```

 ## Run
+Run the server in dev mode by running `npm run dev` in the terminal.
-Run the server by running `npm run devStart` in the terminal.
+Run the server in prod mode by running `npm run build` and then `npm run build` in the terminal.